 All the processes and procedures within the SEHD EdD program follow the guidelines and requirements of the University of Colorado Denver.

-The School of Education and Human Development's student policies and procedures are located at the following webpage:
+The School of Education and Human Development's student policies and procedures are located here.
+The SEHD Doctoral Student Resources page is here.